Romanian revolution: Ceaușescu's speech

-The jeers and whistles soon erupted into a riot; the crowd took to the streets, placing the capital, like Timișoara, in turmoil.
-Members of the crowd spontaneously began shouting anti-Ceaușescu slogans, which spread and became chants: "Jos dictatorul!" ("Down with the dictator"), "Moarte criminalului!" ("Death to the criminal"), "Noi suntem poporul, jos cu dictatorul!" ("We are the People, down with the dictator"), "Ceaușescu cine ești?/Criminal din Scornicești" ("Ceaușescu, who are you?
+The protest demonstration soon erupted into a riot; the crowd took to the streets, placing the capital, like Timișoara, in turmoil.
+Members of the crowd spontaneously began shouting anti-Ceaușescu slogans, which spread and became chants: "Jos dictatorul!" ("Down with the dictator"), "Moarte criminalului!" ("Death to the criminal"), "Noi suntem poporul, jos cu dictatorul!" ("We are the people, down with the dictator"), "Ceaușescu cine ești?/Criminal din Scornicești" ("Ceaușescu, who are you?
 A criminal from Scornicești").

-Protesters eventually flooded the city centre area, from Piața Kogălniceanu to Piața Unirii, Piața Rosetti and Piața Romană.
-In one notable scene from the event, a young man waved a tricolour with the Communist coat of arms torn out of its centre while perched on the statue of Mihai Viteazul on Boulevard Mihail Kogălniceanu in the University Square.
-Many others began to emulate the young protester, and the waving and displaying of the Romanian flag with the Communist insignia cut out quickly became widespread.

 Street confrontations

 As the hours passed many more people took to the streets.
-Later, observers claimed that even at this point, had Ceaușescu been willing to talk, he might have been able to salvage something.
-Instead, he decided on force.
 Soon the protesters—unarmed and unorganised—were confronted by soldiers, tanks, APCs, USLA troops (Unitatea Specială pentru Lupta Antiteroristă, anti-terrorist special squads) and armed plainclothes Securitate officers.
 The crowd was soon being shot at from various buildings, side streets and tanks.

 There were many casualties, including deaths, as victims were shot, clubbed to death, stabbed and crushed by armoured vehicles.
 One APC drove into the crowd around the InterContinental Hotel, crushing people.
+Physician Florin Filipoiu, who took part in the protests at the InterContinental, declared in a 2010 interview that "it was only an illusion that the Army was on the revolutionaries' side."
 A French journalist, Jean-Louis Calderon, was killed.
 A street near University Square was later named after him, as well as a high school in Timișoara.
 Belgian journalist Danny Huwé was shot and killed on 23 or 24 December 1989.

 Firefighters hit the demonstrators with powerful water cannons, and the police continued to beat and arrest people.
 Protesters managed to build a defensible barricade in front of the Dunărea ("Danube") restaurant, which stood until after midnight, but was finally torn apart by government forces.
 Intense shooting continued until after 03:00, by which time the survivors had fled the streets.

 Records of the fighting that day include footage shot from helicopters that were sent to raid the area and record evidence for eventual reprisals, as well as by tourists in the high tower of the centrally located InterContinental Hotel, next to the National Theatre and across the street from the university.